AnthonySturdy/E1M1-OpenGL/README.md

  - UI text

 ## What I learned
 This project was an introduction for me on 3D rendering.
-It has taught me the basics of rendering using OpenGL, I hope to use what this project has taught me to expand upon in future projects to make more advanced software.
+It has taught me the basics of rendering using OpenGL, I hope to use what this project has taught me to expand upon in future projects and make more advanced software.

 This project also gave me more experience using C++ and using good programming practices.